 - Heart diseases

-If you experience excessive sweating and other symptoms of a heart attack, you may need medical attention.
+You may need medical attention if you experience excessive sweating and other symptoms of a heart attack.
 Some other symptoms of heart disease are:

 - Pain in your chest